marcuswestin/store.js/README.md

 ### Write your own plugin

-A store.js plugin is a function that returns an object that gets added on to the store.
+A store.js plugin is a function that returns an object that gets added to the store.
 If any of the plugin functions overrides existing functions, the plugin function can still call the original function using the first argument (super_fn).